Principal Financial Group Inc. Has $23.59 Million Stake in Exelixis, Inc. (NASDAQ:EXEL)

 Exelixis Stock Down 0.3 %

-Exelixis (NASDAQ:EXEL – Get Free Report) last posted its earnings results on Wednesday, November 1st.
-The biotechnology company reported $0.10 EPS for the quarter, missing the consensus estimate of $0.17 by ($0.07).
+Exelixis (NASDAQ:EXEL – Get Free Report) last released its quarterly earnings data on Wednesday, November 1st.
+The biotechnology company reported $0.10 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.17 by ($0.07).
 Exelixis had a net margin of 5.19% and a return on equity of 3.71%.
-The firm had revenue of $471.90 million during the quarter, compared to analyst estimates of $473.31 million.
-During the same period in the previous year, the company posted $0.23 EPS.
-Exelixis’s revenue for the quarter was up 14.6% compared to the same quarter last year.
+The business had revenue of $471.90 million during the quarter, compared to the consensus estimate of $473.31 million.
+During the same quarter in the prior year, the company earned $0.23 EPS.
+Exelixis’s quarterly revenue was up 14.6% on a year-over-year basis.
 Equities research analysts expect that Exelixis, Inc. will post 0.62 EPS for the current year.

 Analyst Ratings Changes

 EXEL has been the topic of a number of research reports.
-TheStreet lowered Exelixis from a “b” rating to a “c+” rating in a report on Monday, October 9th.
-Barclays dropped their target price on Exelixis from $25.00 to $24.00 and set an “overweight” rating on the stock in a report on Thursday, August 3rd.
-Morgan Stanley upped their target price on Exelixis from $22.00 to $23.00 and gave the stock an “equal weight” rating in a report on Thursday, November 2nd.
-William Blair reiterated an “outperform” rating on shares of Exelixis in a report on Monday, October 23rd.
-Finally, JMP Securities reiterated a “market outperform” rating and set a $27.00 target price on shares of Exelixis in a report on Monday.
+Oppenheimer boosted their price target on Exelixis from $25.00 to $29.00 and gave the company an “outperform” rating in a report on Tuesday, August 22nd.
+SVB Leerink began coverage on Exelixis in a report on Tuesday, August 8th.
+They issued a “market perform” rating and a $18.00 price target on the stock.
+SVB Securities began coverage on Exelixis in a report on Tuesday, August 8th.
+They set a “market perform” rating and a $18.00 target price on the stock.
+Leerink Partnrs reiterated a “market perform” rating on shares of Exelixis in a report on Tuesday, August 8th.
+Finally, Bank of America upped their target price on Exelixis from $25.00 to $27.00 in a report on Thursday, October 12th.
 Five analysts have rated the stock with a hold rating, eleven have assigned a buy rating and one has issued a strong buy rating to the company.
 According to MarketBeat, Exelixis currently has a consensus rating of “Moderate Buy” and an average price target of $25.44.

 Read Our Latest Report on Exelixis